blake-regalia/graphy.js/docs/content.textual.md

  - `exit(graph: `[`NamedNode`](core.data.factory#class_named-node)`)`
    - Gets called each time a graph block is exitted as soon as the closing brace character `}` is read.       `graph` will either be a [NamedNode](core.data.factory#class_named-node), [BlankNode](core.data.factory#class_blank-node) or       [DefaultGraph](core.data.factory#class_default-graph).
   - `progress(delta: integer)`
-    - Gets called each time the reader has finished processing a chunk of data is going asynchronous to wait for the next I/O event. `delta` will reflect the number of characters that were consumed from the input which resulted in a change to the reader's internal state (i.e., incomplete tokens must wait for next chunk to be terminated).
-This event offers a nice way to provide progress updates to the user but would also require knowing ahead of time how many characters in total are contained by the input.
+    - Gets called each time the reader has finished processing a chunk of data and is about to go asynchronous and wait for the next I/O event. `delta` will reflect the number of characters that were consumed from the input which resulted in a change to the reader's internal state (i.e., incomplete tokens must wait for next chunk to be terminated).
+This event offers a nice way to provide progress updates to the user, however this would require knowing ahead of time how many characters in total are contained by the input.
 This event also provides hints to resource-hungry applications when it might be an opportunistic time to perform synchronous tasks.
 This event will also be called right before the `eof()` event with a `delta` equal to `0`.
   - `error(err: Error)`
     - Gets called if an error occurs any time during the read process, including malformed syntax errors, unreadable inputs, and so forth.
 If an error does occur, no other events will be emitted after this one.
 If you do not include an error event handler, the parser will throw the error.
   - `eof(prefixes: `[`#hash/prefix-mappings`](core.data.factory#hash_prefix-mappings)`)`